ChristinaLK/blog/content/python-prep.md

 I will be skipping all the material on errors, testing and debugging, as our workshop will cover that separately in a different session.
 I will possibly omit certain sections of lessons (for example, the example of testing a function in "Creating Functions").
-"Making choices" may get moved to after "Creating Functions" (still on the fence for that one.
+"Making Choices" may get moved to after "Creating Functions" (still on the fence for that one.
 I hope to make it all the way to command-line programs by the end of the morning.